Chantilly, Oise: Racecourse

 The racecourse hosts 25 meets and 197 races every year, including the prestigious Prix du Jockey Club and Prix de Diane.
 It is one of six Parisian racecourses managed by France Galop, although it is owned by the Institut de France.

-When it was threatened with closing, 24 million euros were raised to modernize it by a public interest group that included the mayor's office, France Galop, the Institute of France, the CCAC, an intergovernmental commission of Chantilly-area governments, the Oise council, the Picary regional council, and Prince Karim Aga Khan.
+When it was threatened with closing, 24 million euros were raised to modernize it by a public interest group that included the mayor's office, France Galop, the Institute of France, the Communauté de communes de l'aire cantilienne (CCAC), an intergovernmental commission of Chantilly-area governments, the Oise council, the Picary regional council, and Prince Karim Aga Khan.
 Work was completed in 2007 and included a new ring, repairs and modernization of the stands, a scale and a new parking area.
 It now receives 40,000 visitors a year.

 Tourism

 Tourism in Chantilly centers on the Domaine de Chantilly, which owns the chateau and associated lands.
 The chateau itself had roughly a quarter million visitors in 2007, while the Living Museum of the Horse drew 149,000.
 The other big tourist draw is Chantilly Forest, which received as many as four million visits yearly.
 This makes it the 7th most-visited forest in the Paris region.
 Most of the visitors are day excursionists.
 Unlike Versailles and Fontainebleau, foreign tourists account for only 15% of the traffic, which can at peak times reach 20,000 simultaneous visitors to the various Domaine properties.
 Every year an international show jumping competition, the Chantilly Jumping, which is part of the Global Champions Tour, is held in 2 arenas in the middle of the racecourse.

-At the heart of the Parc naturel régional Oise-Pays de France, Chantilly is surrounded by history.
-The medieval city of Senlis and its cathedral are only ten kilometers away and the abbeys of Chaalis, Moncel, and Royaumont are only slightly further, as is the priory at Saint-Leu-d'Esserent.
-Natural attractions also abound, such as the forests of Halatte and Ermenonville, and Parc Jean-Jacques-Rousseau in Ermenonville.
+Chantilly lies within the Parc naturel régional Oise-Pays de France.
+The medieval city of Senlis and its cathedral, the abbeys of Chaalis, Moncel, and Royaumont, and the priory at Saint-Leu-d'Esserent are nearby.
+Natural attractions include the forests of Halatte and Ermenonville, and Parc Jean-Jacques-Rousseau in Ermenonville.
 Nearby theme parks like La Mer de sable and Parc Astérix also draw visitors to the area.

 In 2005, due to difficulties the Institute of France was experiencing with the management of the domain, the more important elements of the domain were taken over by a non-profit corporation created and supported financially by the Aga Khan, charged with economic development, restoration and the development of tourism.

 Business tourism is another important factor.
 Proximity to Paris and to the Charles de Gaulle airport combine with the high quality of local hotel properties make it a prime conference destination.
 More than two thousand are held there every year.
 Chantilly and its immediate vicinity have three four-star hotels: